cameronmore/portfolio/PsychProject/ReadMe.md

 ### 4. Psychoanalytic_Ontology_Project.pdf

 This document outlines the steps I tool while analyzing the data, curating an ontology to model it, crafting SHACL shapes and SPARQL queries, and my thought process along the way.

+### 5. DataIngestion.ipynb

+Using RDFLib to ingest patient data into the ontology.